mcmcs/mcmcs.github.io/emma/index.md

 Here are some of my favorite photos:

+{% include figure image_path="/assets/images/IMG_4730.jpg" caption="2022/12/23, These paintings are from Korea, by a Korean artist, Cheol Shin.
+The last one just arrived right before Christmas." %}

 {% include figure image_path="/assets/images/IMG_4686.jpg" caption="2022/12/22, New pictures arrived!" %}

 {% include figure image_path="/assets/images/image_123927839.jpg" caption="2022/12/21, Taking a rest - too cold to be outside." %}